hsperr/halite-3-reinforcment/Tutorial.md

 INFO:root:Writing to myTable10Turns - 1441 - 9
 ```

-We can see how it converged from 143 to 262 to finally 308 resource collected, looking at the movement pattern it seems like the bot only collected resource twice which seems strange.
+We can see how it converged from 143 to 262 to finally 308 resources collected, looking at the movement pattern it seems like the bot only collected resources twice which seems strange.
 By comparing this with the replay I found that if a bot cannot move because it cannot pay the fuel cost to move it will default to standing still, which in our case attributes the reward slightly wrong. the second and fourth move in the list were actually stand stills.
 The bot moved down twice and up twice. (if you just add the tuples you would otherwise not end up at the orignal place when the bot says its done)

 Fixing these issues and letting it run for ~20k random walks we find the perfect solution.